ssmiller25/r15-papercss-hugo-theme/README.md

 A Hugo theme made with PaperCSS, the less formal CSS framework.

-Based in the excellent [original papercss-hugo-theme by Zachary Betz](https://github.com/zwbetz-gh/papercss-hugo-theme)
+Based in the excellent [original papercss-hugo-theme by Zachary Betz](https://github.com/zwbetz-gh/papercss-hugo-theme).
+Mostly for persoanl use with my blog and other sub-sites, but completely usable to anyone else you might find it useful.

 ## Table of contents